-treat me and told me to go to the same doctor who had performed the abortion.
+I had bleeding for a long time and it didn't get normal.
+Then we went to a government hospital.
+They refused to treat me and told me to go to the same doctor who had performed the abortion.
 After five months of bleeding every day, we went to a private hospital.
 The doctor found that there were some remaining pieces in my uterus.
-I problems and am under treatment often.
+I stayed as in-patient for seven days.
+I still have several problems and am under treatment often.